here.

 There is always a graph grid for 90 degrees and I don’t think people write that steep ever, or slanted backwards.

-In addition to just having horizontal lines at the x-height distance, I also wanted to have the option to add separator lines for half of the x-height, since I like to reference these in my letters, like t, p, e etc.
+In addition to just having horizontal lines at the x-height distance, I also wanted to have the option to add separator lines for half of the x-height, since I like to reference these in my letters, like t

 And then in the Area Context, I wanted to have one main slant line spanning from the bottom left corner to the top left, and then being able to specify how far apart the slant lines should be, and also how long they should be at minimum, since I felt like having tiny lines all the way to the corners was a waste of space and parameters.